angr/angr.io/content/blog/angr_symbion.md

 Stay tuned for more example and updates about the project!

 # Citations
-If you use Symbion in your research please cite the following paper describing it:

 @inproceedings{gritti2020symbion,
  author = {Gritti, Fabio and Fontana, Lorenzo and Gustafson, Eric and Pagani, Fabio and Continella, Andrea and Kruegel, Christopher and Vigna, Giovanni}, booktitle = {Proceedings of the IEEE Conference on Communications and Network Security (CNS)},